 in order to access it.
 That is, replace “http://mathforum.org” in the address bar with “https://www.nctm.org/archives”.

-Unfortunately, it appears that there is currently no way to search the archives.
+Unfortunately, it appears that there is currently no way to search the archives, and a few pages seem to have disappeared.

 Unlike other free math help sites, we are not a public discussion board, where anyone might answer your question (sometimes rudely or incorrectly), but a group of dedicated volunteers who care about doing it right, answering your questions privately and carefully.
 We then make the most generally useful discussions available in an edited form for the benefit of the public (with private information removed, of course).
 We want to provide a safe, comfortable environment for anyone to ask questions: from preschool through grad school, from basic arithmetic through college math, and from students, to parents, to teachers, to workers.
 We strive to be encouraging, helpful, polite – and correct.
 Teachers and students alike have trusted us for decades, and we are committed to continuing that tradition.